 Tammy McElroy, Senior Director of Sustainability, Sysco Corporation

-Vernon Cambell, Owner, Mull Na Beinne Farms Ltd.
+Vernon Cambell, Owner and Operator, Mull Na Beinne Farms Ltd.

-Sanford Gleddie, Vice President of Operations and Field Production, The Little Potato Company
+Sanford Gleddie, Vice President of Agriculture and Global Business Development, The Little Potato Company

 Potatoes and Microbes: A Pathway to Productivity, Soil Health, and Sustainability